cartier-89/storm-tech-test-netcore/SOLUTION.md

 I ordered `Model.Items` by `Importance`.
 There is no need to write `IComparer` since `Importance` is a simple enum and it is already ordered.
 In more advanced cases writing own `IComparer` might be required.

+3. _Run the unit tests.
+One test should be failing.
+The process that maps a TodoItem to a TodoItemEditFields instance is failing - the Importance field is not copied.
+Fix the bug and ensure the test passes._

+Commit is self-explanatory.